-The Strategic Allocation Committee determines asset allocations by asset class and sub-asset class, with regard to the risk appetite, the main asset risk indicators (market, concentration, credit, ESG risk, etc.) and the economic approaches defined by the ALM Committee;
+The Group Strategic Allocation Committee determines asset allocations by asset class and sub-asset class, with regard to the risk appetite, the main asset risk indicators (market, concentration, credit, ESG risk, etc.) and the economic approaches defined by the Group ALM Committee.

-The ALM Committee is responsible for validating the main ALM guidelines, overseeing the return objectives of significant portfolios, approving investment decisions made to remain within the risk appetite limits, validating and monitoring the year's issuance programme, and validating CNP Assurances' intra-group financing and/or refinancing operations.
+The Group ALM Committee is responsible for validating the main ALM guidelines, overseeing the return objectives of significant portfolios, approving investment decisions made to remain within the risk appetite limits, validating and monitoring the year's issuance programme, and approving intra-group financing and/or refinancing operations.